fleekgonzalo/Quartz/content/running-an-ethereum-node/post.md

 There are multiple pros and cons between these two options, but it ultimately boils down to SBCs being smaller and more power efficient, while mini computers are more powerful, upgradeable and easier to keep many of them stacked on top of the other.

+For what is worth, I think the best option for developers is to get a tiny computer.
+In case you decide going for a SBC, [Ethereum on ARM](https://ethereum-on-arm-documentation.readthedocs.io/en/latest/index.html) is a project that will guide you through the setup for most SBC brands and models.